raspberrypilearning/lego-data-dash/en/step_6.md

 Now that we have our LEDs ready to program, the next part of our code should pull the data we want to measure, then determine how many LEDs to switch on based on the result.
 For testing purposes, we'll use random data.

 Our intention is to have the LEDs turn on as the reading increases, and to turn off as it decreases.
 As with the other indicators, we will need to map our data across our new scale.
-Depending on how

 --- task ---